AP: Gorsuch case review shows he's no crusader on abortion

 Observers looking for clues on how Gorsuch might rule on specific cases may be disappointed.
 While the judge has made his views clear on some aspects of the law and expressed his broader judicial philosophy, he has left few tracks that would enable an easy prediction as to how he might rule on a particular case.

-The 49-year-old jurist, colorful and even humorous at times, has largely stuck to narrow legal issues while writing about subjects that others sprinkle with inflammatory rhetoric, whether they are related to abortion, reproductive rights, the death penalty or civil rights.
+The 49-year-old jurist has largely stuck to narrow legal issues while writing about subjects that others sprinkle with inflammatory rhetoric, whether they are related to abortion, reproductive rights, the death penalty or civil rights.
 It appears he hasn’t written an opinion directly about abortion.

 Gorsuch is on a list of experts compiled by The Federalist Society, which was founded to advance conservative ideas in the legal system.
 He also has contributed to the campaigns of Republican politicians who were anti-abortion.